-However, a number of obstacles prevent retail investors from realizing their social and environmental objectives.
-These include financial advisors’ ignorance of clients’ sustainability objectives and failure to integrate them into investment strategies; the lack of suitable products on the market; and greenwashing regarding various investment funds’ impact.
+However, a number of obstacles prevent retail investors from realizing their non-financial investment objectives.
+These include financial advisors’ ignorance of clients’ sustainability objectives and failure to integrate them into investment strategies; the lack of suitable products on the market; and greenwashing around various investment funds’ real-world impact.

 In order to address these issues, the European Commission is currently introducing a series of reforms, such as an obligation for financial advisors to ask about and take into account clients’ non-financial investment objectives.
 We expect that these reforms will lead to a major transformation of the retail investor market in Europe and will inspire similar reforms in other regions.

 Market research – aiming to deepen our understanding of consumers’ sustainability preferences and the market gap

 - Quantitative / qualitative consumer surveys and focus groups